Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/HITCON2025.md

 But the errors in this chall are not small.
 However they come from a ternary distribution.

-The cool trick is turn the target vector into `u*e + v*ones`, which is smaller than e:
+The cool trick is to insert a column of 1's and turn the target vector into `u*e - v`, which is smaller than e:

 <br>